faker-ruby/faker/.github/ISSUE_TEMPLATE/feature-request.md

 name: Feature Request
 about: Suggest a new feature
 title: "Title goes here"
-labels: enhancement
+labels: "💡 Issue: Feature Request"
 assignees: ''

 ---

 **Is your feature request related to a problem?
-Please describe.**
+Please describe it.**
 A clear and concise description of what the problem is.

-**If you're adding new objects, please describe how you would use them** A clear and concise description of examples that could be used with your new Faker methods.
+**If you're adding new objects, please describe how you would use them** Provides examples of how the proposed feature could be useful in a real project.

 **Describe alternatives you've considered**
 A clear and concise description of any alternative solutions or features you've considered.